ilyamelkov/ilyamelkov/README.md

 ### Here is some info about me and the profile!
 🎯 I post some of my projects here! <br/>
-🎓 Studied in ICEF & LSE on Economics major (BSc). <br/>
+🎓 Studied in ICEF & LSE on Economics and Finance degree (BSc). <br/>
-📍 I'm interested in data analytics, machine learning and dataviz and wish to work in this area.<br/>
+📍 I'm interested in data analytics, machine learning and data visualization.<br/>

 ### Computer skills